Teacher Education Programs

 The Student Learning Center provides a wide range of services that foster the academic development of students, from their first year in college through their graduate studies.
 Its goal is to assist students in developing skills that will allow them to become independent, life-long learners.
 The Student Learning Center works with students, faculty, and professional staff to nurture, support and sustain a diverse campus learning environment that empowers students to become engaged confident, and self-aware learners who can communicate clearly and achieve their goals in college and in life.
 The Student Learning Center also offers students a variety of services including developmental writing instruction and writing consultations.
-The College Learning Center offers classes and other instructional programs in developmental mathematics, critical reading, and study skills (at both beginning and advanced levels).
-See course listings for the Student Learning Center under "Academic Departments, Programs & Courses."
+The College Learning Center offers classes and other instructional programs in developmental mathematics, critical reading, and study skills.
+See course listings for the Student Learning Center under “Academic Departments, Programs & Courses.”
 For information, contact the Student Learning Center at (607) 436-3010 or visit our web page (suny.oneonta.edu/student-learning-center).

 The Office of Continuing Education serves the needs of traditional and non-traditional students who are not currently pursuing a degree program.
 Students may register for day or evening courses on a part-time or full-time basis.

 There are four types of non-degree undergraduate students:

 - Visiting Students: students pursuing a degree at another accredited college or university who wish to earn credit at Oneonta and transfer it back to their home institution.

 - Pre-matriculated Students: students who eventually wish to pursue a degree at Oneonta or another institution and have not yet been admitted to a degree program.